thirteen-io/Advanced-Bone-Tool/README.md

 # Advanced-Bone-Tool
-GMod Addon, Manipulate bones in and advanced way.
+GMod Addon, Manipulate bones in an advanced way.